Are you looking for the best day trips from Madrid? From exploring Toledo to seeing stunning Segovia, this is where to go near Madrid!

 So, his body was exhumed and transported in 2019.

 The Valley of the Fallen is a reminder of the decades of atrocity in Spain, as well as the sheer loss of life.
 It is a challenging, uncomfortable experience.
 But I think such experiences are a really important part of history – I’d encourage you to visit if you can.

 You know those cities where you don’t even need to scout out a museum or gallery to see its best sights?
-Cuenca is one of those.
-It blows my mind that this isn’t one of the most popular day trips from Madrid.
+Well, cuenca is one of those.

 Cuenca’s heritage is framed by medieval architecture.
 The city is surrounded by picturesque landscapes ideal for walks or hikes.